Kunisada and the Chushingura

 - The tendency to choose a path of drama over reason in our human interactions, especially in politics, is powerful.

 - Symbols gain importance in the context of this human drama when that drama is chaotic.
 Mons and other symbols of the cause of the 47 rōnin loom large in Kunisada's Chushingura prints.
-They are also a noteworthy presence in video footage from Jan.
+Red MAGA hats and Trump flags are a noteworthy presence in video footage from Jan.
 6, 2021.
-Interesting.

 I hope you enjoy your time with this effort of mine.
 Is Chushingura nutty drama?
-It surely is.
+Yes.
 Were the 47 rōnin honorable in their efforts?
-Would Kunisada have believed strongly in their cause?
-I am thinking perhaps not.
+Hmmmm.
+Did Kunisada believe strongly in their cause?
+I am thinking maybe not.
 But in appreciating this violent story of a culture we know little about, we might juxtapose its long-lasting popularity with another fact: Japan boasts the lowest murder rate of any country in the world.
 Theater and art can play a role in channeling our need for drama, our instinct for revenge, our attraction to blind loyalties and conflict, our obsession with expressions of power.

-Note 1: The exhibit includes the addition of numerous prints new to the MBFA collection since the Chushingura exhibit of 2019.
+Note 1: The exhibit includes the addition of numerous prints new to the MBFA collection since a previous Chushingura exhibit in 2019.

 Note 2: The digital images presented in this online exhibit are all from prints that are part of the real exhibit at the MBFA gallery in Lyme.